-The Bulloo Shire Council Biosecurity Plan 2018 - 2022 is written in accordance with the new provisions of the Biosecurity Act 2014.
-The biosecurity plan is subject to ongoing review every four years, with necessary updates being made on an annual basis to reflect changes in resources, pest threats, legislation or policy.
+The Bulloo Shire Council Biosecurity Plan 2022 onwards is written in accordance with the new provisions of the Biosecurity Act 2014.
+The biosecurity plan is subject to a review annually, with necessary updates being made to reflect changes in resources, pest threats, legislation or policy.